skalb/skalb.github.com/source/_posts/2012-08-20-testing-backbone-routers-in-meteor-with-mocha.markdown

 <!--more-->

-<em>Here's a previous <a title="Testing with Meteor, CoffeeScript and Mocha" href="http://www.skalb.com/2012/08/19/testing-with-meteor-coffeescript-and-mocha/">post</a> describing how to setup everything</em>
+<em>Here's a previous [post](http://www.skalb.com/2012/08/19/testing-with-meteor-coffeescript-and-mocha/) describing how to setup everything</em>

 Creating the project: